kataw/kataw/test/__snapshot__/parser/expressions/async-generator/errors.md

-✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2121, end: 2126 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2170, end: 2176 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2223, end: 2229 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2274, end: 2276 ✖ Expression expected - start: 2314, end: 2315
+✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2121, end: 2126 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2170, end: 2176 ✖ Identifier expected. 'await' is a reserved word in strict mode and module goal - start: 2223, end: 2229 ✖ The left-hand side must be a variable or a property access. - start: 2274, end: 2276 ✖ Expression expected - start: 2314, end: 2315
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2315, end: 2317 ✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2360, end: 2362 ✖ Expression expected - start: 2408, end: 2409
+✖ The left-hand side must be a variable or a property access. - start: 2315, end: 2317 ✖ The left-hand side must be a variable or a property access. - start: 2360, end: 2362 ✖ Expression expected - start: 2408, end: 2409
-✖ The left-hand side of an assignment expression must be a variable or a property access - start: 2409, end: 2411 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2509, end: 2514 ✖ ',' expected - start: 2514, end: 2517
+✖ The left-hand side must be a variable or a property access. - start: 2409, end: 2411 ✖ Identifier expected. 'yield' is a reserved word in strict mode - start: 2509, end: 2514 ✖ ',' expected - start: 2514, end: 2517
 ✖ Did you forgot a ']' to match the `[` token? - start: 2514, end: 2517